ziadab/paylik_task/README.md

 ### Assumptions and Design Decisions

-Same Database for Microservice: The FastAPI and DRF microservices share a common database to ensure seamless access to user and blog data, allowing FastAPI to validate users and verify blog existence directly.
+- **Same Database for Microservice**: The FastAPI and DRF microservices share a common database to ensure seamless access to user and blog data, allowing FastAPI to validate users and verify blog existence directly.
 This reduces the need for complex inter-service communication, maintaining data consistency and integrity across both services.
 This approach ensures efficiency while allowing for scalability in the future.
-JWT Authentication: The JWT tokens are issued by the Django core service and used by the FastAPI microservice for user authentication.
+- **JWT Authentication**: The JWT tokens are issued by the Django core service and used by the FastAPI microservice for user authentication.
-Pagination: Blog posts and comments are paginated to improve performance and user experience.
+- **Pagination**: Blog posts and comments are paginated to improve performance and user experience.
-Containerization: Each service (frontend, core, microservice) is containerized using Docker for ease of development and deployment.
+- **Containerization**: Each service (frontend, core, microservice) is containerized using Docker for ease of development and deployment.